 What if you still can’t find your racking position?

-KBTE has an amazing online kettlebell course called Kettlebell Training Fundamentals and available for trainers and everyday people who want to get into kettlebell training.
-The course is CEC and CPD accredited, so trainers can get their continuing education credits in as well.
+Check out our amazing online kettlebell course called Kettlebell Training Fundamentals available for trainers and everyday people who want to get into kettlebell training.
+Also, read the kettlebell rack position for several illustrations on the kb rack.